StrongLoop-Evangelists/workshop-band-app/workshop/01-init.md

 We will choose the default option as it is useful to have a built-in User model to extend from when building our model for our users.

-_Note: as alluded to above, it is best practice to extend base models such as `User` rather than using them directly.
+_Note: As alluded to above, it is best practice to extend base models such as `User` rather than using them directly.
 If we have multiple objects extending from a base model and we modify a base model, there may be adverse effects on all the models extending it._

-_Protip: in the command line, we can type `j` or `k` to navigate up or down._
+_Protip: in the command line, type `j` or `k` or &uarr; and &darr; to navigate up or down._

 ### Scaffolding application and running `npm install`